ptolemybarnes/curriculum-vitae/README.md

 I am a full-stack web-developer with a passion for outside-in, behaviour driven, development.
 I aspire to write clean, lean, and modular code.
-In December '14 I began a 12-week immersive web-development course at [Makers Academy](http://www.makersacademy.com) in Shoreditch, London.
+In December '14 I began a 12-week immersive web-development course at [Makers Academy](http://www.makersacademy.com) in Shoreditch, London, during which I met a lot of amazing people, wrote a lot of code, won a Hackerthon, and worked with local clients on real projects.

 When the weather's fine I like to be outdoors, preferably on a bike.
 I have competed internationally in volleyball, ultimate frisbee, and football.
 Since co-founding a sadly unprofitable